 Elizabeth Howison – “Betty”, was born in Deadwater, England on October 17, 1927.
 Born a twin, she had a brother, Donald George, who died at the age of six weeks.
 On his death certificate it claimed “failure to thrive”.
 I think my mother always felt guilty for being the strong one.

 My mother, Nancy, was born in 1931, the second youngest of 12 children, the eighth daughter among nine sisters, raised on a sprawling farm in West Saanich on Vancouver Island.
 Her father, a peasant from southern China, arrived in Victoria in 1907.
 After settling on small farm he rented, he asked a friend if he had a sister he could take as a wife.
 But the promised sister was frightened at the prospect of marrying a complete stranger in an even stranger land, and her family, desperate to honour the arrangement, turned to an older sister, my grandmother – already considered an “old maid” at the age of 21 – and asked if she would go instead.
 At 44, her husband-to-be was more than twice my grandmother’s age; he was 61 when my mother was conceived.

+JANE DIXON-WARREN: def: power tool wielding feminist laced with irrationality, tempered with practicality, sprinkled with theatricality but no sentimentality.
 Diana Madeline Jane Bushby (aka Jane) was born in London, UK on JANUARY 25 1935, the 2nd child Stanley and Ruth (aka “B”) Bushby.